-There are Six main disciplines for Departmental Elective Courses (DEC).
-In each semester of final year, a student will choose exactly four papers; rules regarding decision of specialization will be applicable as discussed.
+There are Eight main disciplines for Departmental Elective Courses (DEC).
+Students will choose any two disciplines in the third semester.
+The same disciplines shall be applicable to fourth semester and no change in disciplines shall be allowed.
+In each semester of final year, a student would be free to choose any two papers from the same disciplines.
 So, there will be four Discipline Electives in Third semester and four Discipline Electives in Fourth Semester.

-Finance - DEC-1 Semester: III
+Finance - DEC-1